Who Do You Say I Am? ~ April 07, 2019 ~ Luke 9:43b-49

 I think of it this way.
 There’s a television program out there that I confess to enjoying.
 It’s called “The Walking Dead.”
 Anyone familiar with “The Walking Dead?”
 It’s really a good show!
 But the premise is zombies have taken over the world!
 And the fascinating thing is they discovered after a while that this zombieism is not an infection.
 Everybody has it already.
 Anybody who dies becomes a zombie.
 You have to stab them in the head, but that’s a different story.
 The fact is, they all have zombieism.
 We all have sin.
 It’s the same thing.
 That’s why it’s so important to share this info, this Good News, with family, and friends, and coworkers, and strangers.
 That’s what we’re doing with our EMTs, with our Evangelism Ministry Team.
 There’s a bunch of people out there who don’t know they have the disease, so they are not looking for a cure.
 They are blissful in their ignorance.
 But it will matter a lot how one answers Jesus’ question, “Who do you say I am?”
 In fact, it will have eternal consequences.

 Now, look, I don’t want people going out of here this morning with their heads hanging low.
 “I’m a sinner!”
 The fact is, you should have known that coming in!
-And if that’s all you got out of this message, then you definitely have selective healing.
-I want people going out of there this morning going, “I am cured!
+And if that’s all you got out of this message, then you definitely have selective hearing.
+I want people going out of here this morning going, “I am cured!
 Praise God!
 And when I die, I’m not going to be turned into a zombie.
-Because I know who Jesus really is, and why He came.
+Because I know who Jesus really is, and why He came.”
 Then, please, go tell someone who does not know!
 I mean, only if you want them in heaven too, though.
 If you’d rather they go to hell, just keep your mouth shut and don’t say anything.